Still life in Brown & Blues

 “Have you finished your rack, your beers?”
 More blinking.

-“Than I think you need to remind each other how good a good friend is.
+“Then I think you need to remind each other how good a good friend is.
 How much that means.”
 Morris released his grip.

 With their semi-functional arms, they replaced the pool cues to the rack, picked up their half-drained beers, and left them on the bar on the way out.
 Hunk stopped, turned, and removed his cap.

 “Good night Morris, good night Mam.
 How’s it goin for ya at Irma’s.
 Irma’s good people ya know.”

-“Good night Hunk” Morris poured Celia another Beam.
+“Good night Hunk,” Morris poured Celia another Beam.